delgebaly/DH150-DanyaElgebaly/README.md

 Evaluation:
 - _Severity Rating: 2_
 - One issue that seems to arise in particular is some ambiguity in language that can remain unclear to the user.
 If the user is a prospective undergraduate at UCLA seeking to buy a season sports pass or tickets for a particular game, they may visit the "Becoming a Bruin" page which is right under the title "General Information."
 However, this page is actually for the purpose of recruiting athletes and how to go about that process as a high school senior.
-This is an easy fix because it could be renamed to "UCLA Recruiting" or anything that indicates this is athletic-specific.
+This is an easy fix because it could be renamed to "UCLA Recruiting" or anything that indicates this is athlete-specific.

 ## 5. Error Prevention
 Explanation: